devlaming/jadoc/README.md

 Before contacting us, please try the following:

 1. Go over the tutorial in this `README.md` file
-2. Go over the method, described in the paper (citation below)
+2. Go over the method, described in the preprint (citation below)

 ### Contact